blableblup/gofish/README.md

 ## About the boards

 * The leaderboards are remade every sunday with data up to saturday.
 This way, the changes match the tournament week.
-The tournament leaderboards are updated later because players need to do +checkin in chat to see their result
+The tournament leaderboards are updated later because players need to do +checkin in chat to see their result.

 * The * next to a player's name on the leaderboard indicates that they did not migrate their supibot data to gofishgame.
 Thus, their supibot records are marked with an asterisk because they were not verified for accuracy.

-* If there are multiple records with the same weight for the "Biggest fish per type" leaderboards, only the player who caught it the earliest is displayed.
+* If there are multiple records with the same weight for the "Biggest / Smallest fish per type" leaderboards, only the player who caught it the earliest is displayed.

 ## About the data